Let’s agree on a few things…

 4. We don’t have a set limit of client revisions but let’s not be silly.
-We can afford to keep our pricing affordable by not having endless back-and-forths over tiny details and changes of mind.
+We can afford to keep our pricing fixed by not having endless back-and-forths over tiny details and changes of mind.

-6. We undertake every single project with care and dedication but we take zero liability whatsoever for impacts — positive and negative — our work has on your business.
+6. We undertake every single project with deep care and dedication but we take zero liability whatsoever for impacts — positive and negative — our work has on your business.
 If our work helps you triple your sales overnight, you get all the credit.
 If it leads to you getting sued, you take all the blame.

 7. All work we do for you is owned by Not Another™ until you pay for it.
 We reserve the right to pull any websites down and/or any other work we’ve done for you if you don’t pay by the dates our invoices are due.

 Here are our full Terms and Conditions.
 By working with Not Another™, you agree to our full Moral Contract and Terms and Conditions.

 1. Not Another Company Ltd, trading as “Not Another™” (“Provider”).

 Each being a “party”, and together being “the parties”.

 By engaging with the Provider, the Client agrees to these terms (the “Terms”), unless a separate service agreement is signed by both parties that supersedes these Terms.

 The Provider and the Client will agree to certain key details (“Key Details”) over email correspondence, being “Start Date”, “Term”, “Services” and “Charges”.

 Unless the context requires otherwise, in these Terms, the following terms shall have the meanings specified: